Kyle-Nadeau/CSC212_Gradebook/README.md

 You will then be asked to enter the number of lab, assignment, or projects to change, if you chose exam this step is skipped because there is only one exam.<br />

-Next you will be asked to input the updated grade value.<br />
+Next you will be asked to input the updated grade value and then that updated grade will be written directly to the input file.<br />

 ##### Continue or Exit
 After you have viewed or changed a grade you will be looped back to the first menu asking for a student name and you can continue to use the program with the steps above.